mikeakohn/java_grinder/README.md

 <p>The same thing goes for API calls.
 There are some API calls (such
-as initializing SPI in MSP430 and dsPIC) that if one or two parameters in Java are constants, the generator can produce optimized code for them. so spi_init() has an overloaded version of this function that takes in constants.
-The optimizer in compile.cxx will automatically try and use it first.</p>
+as initializing SPI in MSP430 and dsPIC) that if one or two parameters in Java are constants, the generator can produce optimized code for them.
+So if spi_init() has an overloaded version of this function that takes in constants, the optimizer in compile.cxx will automatically try and use it first.</p>